-- Observe and collect data: Collect data from set samples of turkeys from each processing line using the applicable measures of leg condition, footpad condition, and/or breast - Compare with other KWIs: Cross-reference the defects reported with for greater insight into cause investigation and areas for improvement. - Conduct analyses and take corrective action: Track over time to analyze trends and assess possible reasons for any increases or changes.
-If concerns are noted with the incidence and/or severity of defects reported from the sample of birds evaluated, a poultry specialist and/or poultry veterinarian should be consulted at the farm of origin to determine if husbandry interventions and/or a veterinary health plan is needed. - Consult with the internal supply chain: Communicate findings within the internal supply chain to inform the farm of necessary husbandry changes to reduce the number of defects reported
+Observe and collect data: Collect

+data from set samples of turkeys from each processing line using the applicable measures of leg condition, footpad condition, and/or breast

+Compare with other KWIs: Cross-reference the defects reported with litter quality, footpad condition, and leg condition for greater insight into cause investigation and areas for improvement.

+Conduct analyses and take corrective action: Track over time to analyze trends and assess possible reasons for any increases or changes.
+If concerns are noted with the incidence and/or severity of defects reported from the sample of birds evaluated, a poultry specialist and/or poultry veterinarian should be consulted at the farm of origin to determine if husbandry interventions and/or a veterinary health plan is needed.

+Consult with the internal supply chain: Communicate findings within the internal supply chain to inform the farm of necessary husbandry changes to reduce the number of defects reported at processing.